codership/documentation/galeracluster/source/documentation/scriptable-sst.rst

    ``flush tables\n`` Optional signal that asks the database server to run ``FLUSH TABLES``.
 When complete, the database server creates a ``tables_flushed`` file in the data directory.

    ``continue\n`` Optional signal that tells the database server that it can continue to commit transactions.

+   ``total\n`` This progress reporting parameter indicates the new SST stage and reports the estimated total work.

+   ``complete\n`` This progress reporting parameter reports the work completed so far.

+   Progress reporting is also enabled for the ``clone`` SST method.

    ``done\n`` Mandatory signal that tells the database server that the state transfer is complete and successful.